Have you recently noticed a huge drop in social media engagement? Suddenly, your social media activity doesn’t seem to show up at all.

 How do I end my shadowban?

-This depends on each site.
-For some, it’s just a period of time you have to wait, while with others you have to ask customer service.
+The steps to end a shadowban vary by site.
+For some, it’s just a period of time you have to wait, while others require reaching out to customer service.
 Some users get permanently shadowbanned as well.

 What you should do to protect yourself is to be careful that what you post isn’t against the terms and conditions of the site or app.
 Also, try to avoid spamming content, starting fights with and trolling other users, or posting things that might be considered inappropriate.